DJDevon3/My_Circuit_Python_Projects/Multi-Board Projects/Dragon Mask Halloween 2022/README.md

 - 1x [Stretch Mesh Fabric](https://www.amazon.com/dp/B00UHAMJ16)

 ### Coded in Circuit Python
-- All code and libraries used on each board is freely available here.
+- All code and libraries used on each board freely available here.
 - No circuit diagrams yet